Frequently Asked Questions

 11. Do I need a driving licence?

-You must have a current full UK manual driving licence (not a provisional license) to be eligible to apply to become a Police Officer in Cumbria.
+You must have a current full UK manual driving licence (not a provisional licence) to be eligible to apply to become a Police Officer in Cumbria.

 12. I have a motoring offence(s).
 Can I still apply to become a Police Officer?